krzemienski/awesome-video/.github/CONTRIBUTING.md

 - New categories, or improvements to the existing categorization are welcome (open an issue).
 - Keep descriptions short and simple, but descriptive.
 - Start the description with a capital and end with a full stop/period.
-- The description usually should not include "written in Swift" or "in Swift" as everything on the list would have that.
 - Check your spelling and grammar.
 - The pull request should include a link to the package and why it should be included.